-In fact, it’s not a difficult computation to see exactly what proportion of the times that would happen.
+It’s not a difficult computation to see exactly what proportion of the times that would happen.
 Namely, when you cross-breed a heterozygous plant, the chances are three out of four that, of the two genes contributed, at least one will be yellow.
 When you cross a heterozygous plant with itself, there’s a 3/4 chance it will be yellow.
 If you do it 10 times, there’s a 3/410 chance it will be yellow every single time, which is 5.6%.

 Too Good to Be True

 The effect of this is when Mendel reported an experiment—and this is a specific example of one experiment of many—in which the reported number, 201, is very close to the quasi-expectation of 200.
-But you see that it’s rather distant from what should have been expected, including the falsely classified heterozygous plants that should have been falsely classified as homozygous.
+But it’s rather distant from what should have been expected, including the falsely classified heterozygous plants that should have been falsely classified as homozygous.

 One of the things that Ronald Fisher pointed out was that the number of experiments in which Mendel’s data were very close to expectation was too great to be believed.

 This is the kind of reasoning Fisher used in his article to show that the data Mendel got were too good.
-In fact, in this case, Mendel wasn’t subtle enough to realize he should have been expecting 222.5 instead of 200 in that box.
+In this case, Mendel wasn’t subtle enough to realize he should have been expecting 222.5 instead of 200 in that box.

-So, Mendel’s data came out more like the 200 than what he really should have found.
+Mendel’s data came out more like the 200 than what he really should have found.